Continuation-of-Ashford/ashford-docs/mgmt/editing_server_embeds.md

 # Editing a Server Embed

 ## Option 1
+1. Right click on the message in Discord.
+2. Click "Apps" > "Edit Message".
+3. Open the link sent to you by the Message Embedder bot.
+4. Open the channel settings where you want the message to go.
+5. Go to `Integrations` > `Webhooks`.
+6. Find the existing webhook, open it and copy the Webhook URL.
+7. Add the Webhook to your message.
+8. Copy the original Message ID by right clicking it and "Copy ID". ([You will need Developer Mode enabled.](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-))
+9. Paste it into the Message ID field.
+Decline the prompt when it asks.
+10. Edit the embed how you want it and `Save Message`.
+11. Save your message json in [the repo](https://github.com/Continuation-of-Ashford/ashford-docs/tree/main/mgmt)

+## Option 2
 1. Go to https://discord.club/dashboard
 2. Open the channel settings where you want the message to go.
 3. Go to `Integrations` > `Webhooks`.